 A current requirement to meet safety standards is to provide a gas interlock system which is a simple

-safety device designed to cut off the gas system when no air flow is detected through the vents.
+a safety device designed to cut off the gas system when no air flow is detected through the vents.

 Keith Palmer, Pelican’s Catering Equipment Manager says, “A Gas Safe survey would test a number of crucial safety aspects.

-For example it would determine how big the solenoid gas valve needs to be, its potential position,
+For example, it would determine how big the solenoid gas valve needs to be, its potential position,

 siting of stop buttons, extraction canopy compliance and many more issues.